top of page

 • Utilise artificial intelligence (AI) and other tools in a policy context

+This is a hands-on, fast-paced program with a strong focus on feedback, iteration, and improvement.
 You’ll be part of a motivated, cross-disciplinary cohort, building your skills and network through peer learning, all while contributing to work that directly reaches decision-makers.

 • Open to feedback, peer learning, and working in a fast-paced, collaborative team environment